The rules for claiming a New Zealand distance record are as follows:

 - A received signal that is a representation of some other visual image such as slow scan TV, Facsimile or Data using normal audio bandwidth, this will be classed as an OTHER VISUAL or DATA contact.

 - A received signal that is a representation of a human voice and can be resolved and heard with the human ear as plain language will be classed as a VOICE contact.
-These contacts would frequently use SSB, AM or FM as the chosen transmission mode.
+These contacts would frequently use SSB, AM, FM and DV as the chosen transmission mode.

 - A received signal that is a representation of a coded string of Morse signals will be classed as a CW contact.